From ideation to communication here are five design thinking tips that you can apply to your next project.

 Sketch ideas and build prototypes.
 Get them in front of users, stakeholders, and leadership, and observe them and ask questions.
 Collect as much feedback as you can.
 Adjust your ideas and prototypes based on what you learn.
 Do this in continuous cycles.
 Roll out the solution once the prototypes are refined enough to share or take it to market with little risk.
 Collect more feedback.
 Even after a solution “goes live,” there’s room for improvement.

-Applying design thinking to your business challenge will empower your team to develop solutions that solve real problems for real users.
+Applying these practical design thinking tips to your business challenge will empower your team to develop solutions that solve real problems for real users.